Museum of Us: History

-In 1942, the museum's name was changed to the "Museum of Man" to emphasize the museum's concentration on anthropology.
-"San Diego" was added in 1978.
-The museum was converted into a hospital during World War II, and its exhibits and collections were temporarily moved into storage.
-Following the war, the museum began to focus its collections on the people of the Western Americas.
-The museum's collections grew substantially from the 1980s through the early 1990s, and contains nearly two million objects today.
+In 1942, the museum underwent a name change to the Museum of Man, reflecting its commitment to anthropological pursuits.
+The addition of "San Diego" occurred in 1978.
+During World War II, the museum underwent conversion into a hospital, necessitating the temporary storage of its exhibits and collections.
+Post-war, the institution shifted its focus to the people of the Western Americas, eventually leading to significant growth in its collections from the 1980s through the early 1990s.
+Currently, the museum's holdings comprise nearly two million objects.

 The museum is housed in four original buildings from the 1915 Exposition.
 These include the California Quadrangle, which was designed for the Exposition by American architect Bertram G. Goodhue, and the California Tower, one of the key landmarks in San Diego.
 The Quadrangle and Tower are listed on the National Register of Historic Places.
 The exterior sculpture on the building was created by the Piccirilli Brothers.

 The main museum is housed in the California Building with its landmark tower.
-The tower, which had been closed to the public for nearly 80 years, reopened in time for the 2015 centennial of the Panama-California Exposition.
+The tower, which had been closed to the public for nearly 80 years, reopened in time for the 2015 centennial of the Panama–California Exposition.
 The tower contains a carillon and quarterly-hour chimes which can be heard all over Balboa Park.

 The museum also occupies three other original 1915 buildings.
-Administrative offices and an auditorium are housed in the Gill Administration Building, west of the Museum.
+Administrative offices and an auditorium are housed in the Gill Administration Building, west of the museum.
 Originally known as the Balboa Park Administration Building, it was built in 1911 and designed by architect Irving Gill.
 It was the first building erected in Balboa Park.
 On the opposite (south) side of the California Quadrangle, housed in what was originally the Fine Arts Building, is Evernham Hall, a banquet room that is also used for temporary exhibits.
 Immediately adjacent is Saint Francis Chapel, a non-denominational Spanish-style chapel available for private events.

-On August 2, 2020, after a several-year process and during a wave of name changes made by institutions all over the world after the murder of George Floyd, the museum officially changed its name to the Museum of Us to be in the perceived ideological spirit of inclusiveness and decolonization.
+On August 2, 2020, after a several-year process and during a wave of name changes made by institutions all over the world after the murder of George Floyd, the museum officially changed its name to the Museum of Us to be in the spirit of inclusiveness and decolonization.